Ananyaagupta/BOTS.PY/readMe.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project : Agreemi
-The current process of sorting,setting and renewing the agreements is tedious and full of confusion and chaos.
+The current process of sorting, settling and renewing the agreements is tedious process full of confusion and chaos.
 To solve this problem we present to you <b>Agreemi</b>.
-With the motto of bridging the gap between manufacturers and vendors, agreemi promises to optimise and digitize the entire process and be a game changer in the industry.
+With the motto of bridging the gap between manufacturers and vendors, Agreemi promises to optimise and digitize the entire process and be a game changer in the industry.

 ## How it works
 1) Manufacturers can view all agreements and send Request for Proposal for expiring agreements.